 (See also Overview of Hemolytic Anemia Overview of Hemolytic Anemia At the end of their normal life span (about 120 days), red blood cells (RBCs) are removed from the circulation.
 Hemolysis is defined as premature destruction and hence a shortened RBC life span ( read more .)

-Stomatocytosis is a rare condition of RBCs in which a mouthlike or slitlike pattern replaces the normal central zone of pallor.
-These cells are associated with congenital and acquired hemolytic anemia.
-The symptoms result from the anemia.
+Stomatocytosis is a rare condition of red blood cells (RBCs) in which a mouthlike or slitlike pattern replaces the normal central zone of pallor.
+Stomatocytosis may be

 Phosphate supplements prevent or reverse the anemia and are considered for patients at risk of or who have hypophosphatemia.